Philosophy & Methodology

 We also believe that they provide the best approach to understand how an application

-would typically behave under real-world usecases.
+would typically behave under real-world use cases.

 Therefore we create every measurement by providing the architecture of the software